 Tech Level: Fairly low, in that advanced metalworking is not required, but you do need a lightweight engine, so Dieselpunk as a starting point, with great Post-Apocalyptic potential.
 Human-powered ultralights are possible, which gets us off the hook for a lightweight power plant, but the tech level rises towards composite materials in other areas because of the need for a very light and efficient airframe, transmission and propeller.

 Appeared In: Emergence, by David R. Palmer (1984).
 After a biowarfare apocalypse, a young girl discovers she is evolved beyond ordinary humans, learns to fly an ultralight, and sets out to find more of her kind.
-Note: when I went looking for this book online, paperback editions were mainly listed for $130 and up, with some premium copies priced at over $4000.
+Note: when I went looking for this out of print book online, paperback editions were mainly listed for $130 and up, with some premium copies priced at over $4000.

 For Your Plot: Yay!
 Your hero can teach himself to fly an ultralight by trial and error.
 While being pursued by dystopian slavers on dirt-bikes.
 Through the radioactive badlands, because he’ll need some rough terrain to outrun a motorcycle.
 And he’ll have to turn the tables on one of those bikers if he wants to refuel.